Acquired Brain Injury Services

 The ABI Services has Community Integration Specialists (CIS) stationed across the DMHAS Local Mental Health Network.
 The Community Integration Specialist holds a Master of Social Work Degree and Certification as a Brain Injury Specialist (CBIS).
 The CIS is the primary staff/point of contact regarding qualification for services as well as issues pertaining to individuals who have an Acquired Brain Injury.

 The Community Integration Specialist has the training and knowledge necessary to provide quality, efficient and effective service.
-This is accomplished through weekly clinical supervision with the ABI Community Services Clinical Supervisor, monthly CIS leadership meetings, and on-going training specific to Acquired Brain Injury treatment and rehabilitation.
+This is accomplished through clinical supervision with the ABI Community Services Clinical Supervisor, monthly CIS leadership meetings, and on-going training specific to Acquired Brain Injury treatment and rehabilitation.

 Laurel Reagan, APRN, Director,